GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

 relative frequency of events north of 120 degrees during El-Nino and La-Nina years.

-However, the quantile-matching transform **removes the apparent temporal drifts in wave direction**.
-This is desirable because that was judged to be a result of site inhomogeneities.
+Further, the quantile-matching transform **removes the apparent temporal drifts in wave direction**.
+This is desirable, because that was judged to be a result of site inhomogeneities.

 **Therefore, the code below replaces the ```event_statistics``` directions with the